CooperUSA/CooperUSA.github.io/README.md

-#cooperusa.github.io
-This is my portfolio.
+This is my E-portfolio.
+It has a mimimalist and simple approch since I yet don't have much to show off.